What to Look for When Buying a Used US Tech CNC Machine

 US Tech Horizontal Machining Centers

 US Tech HMCs are built for production work with twin pallet changers, high tool capacity, and 40 or 50-taper spindles.
 Common pallet sizes range from 400mm through 800mm.
-These machines target aerospace, automotive supply, and high-mix production shops running unattended cycles.
+These target aerospace, automotive supply, and high-mix shops running unattended cycles.
 Rotary B-axis pallets enable four-sided machining in a single setup.

 US Tech CNC Turning Centers